SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because classes are reference types,
-it is possible for multiple constants and variables
+it's possible for multiple constants and variables
 to refer to the same instance of a class.

 As mentioned in :ref:`BasicOperators_ComparisonOperators`,